Senator Casey can help arrange tours of the Capitol Building, the White House, and other historic sites

 White House

-Self-guided tours are available from 8:00 AM to 12:30 PM Tuesdays through Saturdays (excluding federal holidays).
+Self-guided tours are available Tuesday through Saturday from 8:00 AM to 12:30 PM (excluding federal holidays).
 Tours are scheduled on a 'first come, first served' basis.

 Requests can be submitted up to three months in advance and no less than 21 days in advance.
-You are encouraged to submit your request as early as possible, as a limited number of spaces are available.
+Visitors should submit request as early as possible, as a limited number of spaces are available.
 All White House tours are free of charge.

 (Please note that White House tours may be subject to last minute cancellation, due to fluctuations in the President's schedule.)